 The normal expected length of registration is 4 years Full-Time and 7 years Part-time.

-For further information refer to Research Student Handbook and Regulations for Research Degrees
+For further information refer to the Goldsmiths Code of Practice for Postgraduate Research and Training.

 Taking a break from study